AlisaKobzar/AlisaKobzar.github.io/content/cv-en/_index.md

 title: CV
 ---

-Alisa Kobzar (*1989, Kherson(Ukraine)), composer, multimedia artist, sound director, teacher, graduated from Kyiv National Music Academy (Ukraine) in 2014 (composition, instrumentation and musical informational technologies, prof. A.Roschenko and A.Zagaikevych).
-Since 2018 lives in Graz (Austria) and studies Computer music and Sound Art at the Institute of Electronic Music and Acoustics - University of Music and Performing Arts Graz (with prof. G.Eckel) and works as research assistant in art- and scientific projects of KUG.
+Alisa Kobzar (*1989, Kherson(Ukraine)), composer, multimedia artist, sound director, teacher,  video editing director and colorist, graduated from Kyiv National Music Academy (Ukraine) in 2014 (composition, instrumentation and musical informational technologies, prof. A.Roschenko and A.Zagaikevych).
+Since 2018 lives in Graz (Austria) and studies Computer music and Sound Art at the Institute of Electronic Music and Acoustics - University of Music and Performing Arts Graz (with prof. G.Eckel) and works as research assistant in different art  projects at the KUG.

-She took part in different international composers' masterclasses on instrumental and electronic music (prof. G.Staebler, S.Newsky, S.Pilyutikov, K.Baukholt, M.Smolka, Dm.Kurliandsky, J.Kreidler, Ph.Leroux, Fr.Filidei, J.Reis, A.Zagaikevych, A.Parmerud, M.Ozer, T.Gorbach etc.), festivals, workshops.
+She took part in different international composers' masterclasses on instrumental, electronic, acousmatic music composition (prof. G.Staebler, S.Newsky, S.Pilyutikov, K.Baukholt, M.Smolka, Dm.Kurliandsky, J.Kreidler, Ph.Leroux, Fr.Filidei, J.Reis, A.Zagaikevych, A.Parmerud, M.Ozer, T.Gorbach, A. Vande Gorne etc.), festivals, workshops.

 In 2016 she was the resident of SME (Studio of Electronic Music) Musical Academy in Krakow (Poland) (Gaude Polonia residence programme).
 Her music is performed in Ukraine, Poland, Germany, Austria, Sweden, Russia, Portugal, Italy, France, USA, Japan, Switzerland, Greece, UK, etc. Her compositions include multidisciplinary and interactive, multimedia art, electronic, electroacoustic, acousmatic, instrumental, chamber, symphonic music, installations and sound art .

+Since 2019 together with Lisa Mc Guire (dance, choreography), Alisa (electronic music composition, multimedia art composition, HCI programming) founded the duo rotkäppchen, which regularly performs their interactive multimedia compositions in Austria and abroad.

 Alisa is currently a member of IGNM (AT), ÖGZM (AT), mur.at (AT), Seven circles (AT), Voice of Culture NGO (UA), Creative Sensor NGO (UA), Association of Electronic Music (UA) and other associations/organisations.

-## Fields of interest

-- Human-computer, human-to-human interaction design
-- Programming (sound, visuals)
-- Game development
-- Motion capturing
-- Multimedia design
-- Machine learning and sound/multimedia composition

 ## Profile